 The museum itself, an edifice constructed to evoke the rounded tribal homes of cultures in the motherland, looms as an ancestral bulwark against the lower energies that can plague our gatherings, its Africanesque dome rising over the packed, vibrant crowds as a call to home and higher ground.
 The African World Festival at the Charles H. Wright is a place for the affirmation of our better selves, in the face of the animus around us.

-It is a weekend of Detroiters at our best – our most resplendent, our most diverse, our most conscious, our most musical, our most rhythmic, our most colorful, our most educated, our most creative, our most considerate, our most beautiful, our most regal, our most mannerable, our most welcoming, our most dignified – even in our ignorance, poverty and afflictions – that is, our most Black Detroit.
+It is a weekend of Detroiters at our best – our most resplendent, our most diverse, our most conscious, our most musical, our most rhythmic, our most colorful, our most educated, our most creative, our most considerate, our most beautiful, our most regal, our most mannerable, our most welcoming, our most dignified – even in ignorance, poverty and affliction – that is, our most Black Detroit.

 It is a celebration of our African-ness, with many of us in our African styled finery, reveling in our aesthetic bloodlines.
 Even folks not prone to wear regalia don a printed scarf, a dashiki, an afro for the weekend.
 It is a celebration of our African-Americanness, the jubilation of witnessing the evidence of our collective beauty, experiences and survival in this land.